 - Deep Learning with an open algorithm

-This enables better driven and focused content/courses to the learner.
-Open allows the administrator to decide if they want the algorithm to weigh and score evenly those who do not complete a course with those who do; or weigh based on taking without completing three pieces of content, logging into the system and any other attributes or variables the administrator decides.
+The administrator can decide if they want the algorithm to weigh and score evenly those who do not complete a course with those who do, and any other attributes or variables the administrator decides.

-It puts the training back on the client (the way to should be), rather than having the vendor pursue what they believe should be the appropriate method (which is always erroneous when a vendor has a closed algorithm).
-It should be noted this is not about getting access to the code, rather it is using weights and points on the back-end of the system.
+It puts the controls back in the of the client (the way to should be), rather than having the LMS vendor pursue what they believe should be the appropriate method (which is always erroneous when a vendor has a closed algorithm).
+It should be noted this is not about getting access to the code, but about the weights and points on the back-end of the system.

-- Bookmarklet or extension added to any browser enabling the learner to select text on a page, or a link to the page which once selected automatically appears back into the LMS, via content curation area or on the learner’s page where they can share with any other learner.
+- Bookmarklet or extensions can be added to any browser to enable the learner to select text on a page, or a link to the page.
+Once it’s selected, it will automatically appear in the LMS, via content curation or on the learner’s page where they can share with any other learner.

 - Advanced administration functionality including instant drag and drop from files, content to users, and even quick creation of learning paths

-- Expanded help within a system to include popup or opening of new tabs of videos related to various functions, tips on how to use various tools, and additional means including a “show me, let me do it” on the administration side to start, with expansion to the learner side.
+- Expanded help within a system to include popup or opening of new tabs of videos related to various functions.
+This could include tips on how to use various tools and additional things to “show me, let me do it” on the administration side to start, with expansion on the learner side.

 - Fully automated tagging